jermhern/jermhern/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 📱 &nbsp; Working on the iOS USCG Bootcamp Study Guide application for new recruits entering the service.
 - 🎓 &nbsp; Studying Computer Science at Clark College, Vancouver, WA.

 ##  🤝🏻 &nbsp;Connect with Me